VOEA Ngahau Koula (P301)

 VOEA Ngahau Koula (P301) is a Guardian-class patrol vessel designed and built for the Tonga Maritime Force by Australia.
-After the United Nations Convention on the Law of the Sea established that all maritime nation were entitled to exercise control over a 200 km exclusive economic zone, Australia agreed to give small patrol boats to Tonga and eleven other neighbours in the Pacific Islands Forum.
+After the United Nations Convention on the Law of the Sea established that all maritime nations were entitled to exercise control over a 200 km exclusive economic zone, Australia agreed to give small patrol boats to Tonga and eleven other neighbours in the Pacific Islands Forum.

 Tonga was given three Pacific Forum-class patrol vessels in 1989, 1990 and 1991, VOEA Neiafu, VOEA Pangai and VOEA Savea.
 Those vessels were designed to have a working life of at least 30 years, so Australia designed the Guardian class, a slightly larger, and more capable replacement class.
 Australia delivered Ngahau Koula to Tonga on June 21, 2019.
 A second replacement vessel will follow in 2021.

 The vessel's name means "Golden Arrow".
 She has been designed to be able to accommodate crews of mixed gender.